 - review most state administrative agency actions.

-The Court of Appeals has ten judge positions.
-The Chief Justice of the Supreme Court appoints the Chief Judge from among the ten judges on the Court of Appeals.
-In order of seniority, the Court of Appeals judges are:
+The Court of Appeals has thirteen elected judges.
+The Chief Justice of the Supreme Court appoints the Chief Judge from among the thirteen elected judges on the Court of Appeals.

 When the Court of Appeals has a vacancy or otherwise needs another judge to help (for example, to substitute for a judge who is ill or has a conflict of interest), the Supreme Court may appoint a Supreme Court judge, a circuit judge, or a Tax Court judge to serve as judge pro tempore, or temporary judge, of the Court of Appeals.